 Stunning Stab (Ex): At 19th level, when a fencer hits a creature with a light or one-handed piercing weapon, she can spend 2 panache points to stun the creature for 1 round.
 The creature must succeed at a Fortitude saving throw (DC 10 + half of the fencer’s level + her Dexterity modifier) or be stunned for 1 round.
 Creatures that are immune to critical hits are also immune to this effect.

 At 2nd level, a fencer gains the benefit of the Deflect Arrows feat when using a light or one-handed piercing weapon.
 The fencer does not need a free hand to use this feat.
+If the fencer already has this feat, she may pick another Combat feat for which she meets the prerequisites for.

 At 2nd level and higher, a fencer can avoid even magical and unusual attacks with great agility.
 If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if the fencer is wearing light armor or no armor.
 A helpless fencer does not gain the benefit of evasion.